emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-select`

-Tag jump using gtags and helm(experimental)
+Tag jump using gtags and helm

 First list all symbol to select, after you select the symbol use it as keyword calling one of helm-gtags-find-symbol